lockerdome/coral.js/README.md

 # <a name="learning_more"></a> Learning More

 To see more of Coral.js's features and get up to speed on building your own single page web app with Coral.js, visit the [coral.js-tutorials](https://github.com/lockerdome/coral.js-tutorials) repo and look through the demo app.

+You can also visit a [live version of the demo app here.](https://lockerdome.github.io/coral.js-tutorials/demos/static/)

 # <a name="contributing"></a> Contributing